 Here, we would like to say that, in this paper we study the tripartite quantum correlations among the $N$ two-level atoms using the collective spin operators of the atoms as it is the standard technique to study the dynamics of atom-field interactions in terms of these spin operators and the creation and annihilation operators of the radiation field.
 But, since here we concentrate on the two-level atoms only, we use the collective spin operators of the atoms only and not the creation and annihilation operators of the radiation field.

 In order to study the quantum correlations among the atoms other physical observables such as the electric dipole moments or electric quadrupole moments of the atoms can also be used.
 But, since, that approach is quite complicated, we consider the collective spin operators to study the quantum correlations among the atoms in this paper.

 The organization of the paper is as follows.
 In Sec.
-II we briefly describe a two-level atom, pseudo-spin operators and moments of the pseudo-spin operators in mutually perpendicular directions in a plane perpendicular to the the mean pseudo-spin vector.
+2 we briefly describe a two-level atom, pseudo-spin operators and moments of the pseudo-spin operators in mutually perpendicular directions in a plane perpendicular to the the mean pseudo-spin vector.
 In Sec.
-III we present the detail computation of these moments for three two-level atoms and quantify the amount of tripartite quantum entanglement present in such system.
+3 we present the third order moments of these pseudo-spin operators for three two-level atoms and quantify the amount of tripartite quantum correlation present in such system.
 In Sec.
-IV we extend these ideas in the context of $N$ two-level atoms.
+4 we extend these ideas in the context of $N$ two-level atoms.
 In Sec.
-V we conjecture the way of determining the third order moments experimentally.
+5 we conjecture the way of determining the third order moments experimentally.
 In Sec.
-VI we present the summary and conclusion.
+6 we present the summary and conclusion.
 The detail calculations of the third order moments are presented in the Appendix.